bitpoke/stack/docs/install-stack-on-gke.md

 ### wordpress-preemtible node pool

-In order to cut your costs, you may want to create sites one preemptible machine.
+In order to cut your costs, you may want to create sites on preemptible machines.
 They are short-lived instances, 80% cheaper than normal VMs, but they don't have a guaranteed lifespan (Google may need them if their workload is high or if they are up for more than 24h).
 This node pool is suitable for development or low-traffic instances.

 ## Create a new cluster

-In order to create a new cluster, first, you'll need to authorize your self, via gcloud cli.
+In order to create a new cluster, first, you'll need to authorize yourself, via gcloud cli.

 ``` shell
 gcloud auth login